adarshswaminath/CopySlate/README.md

 # CopySlate

-CopySlate is a web application that allows you to share text instantly across interne.
+CopySlate is a web application that allows you to share text instantly across internet.
 It lets you enter data in a URL, making it accessible from anywhere

 ## Demo